powsybl/powsybl-optimizer/open-reac/README.md

 The reactive optimal power flow (OPF) is implemented with AMPL.
-Its goal is to compute voltage values on each point of the network as well as control values for reactive equipment and controllers of the grid (voltage set point of generating units, shunts, transformers ratios...).
+Its goal is to compute voltage values on each point of the network as well as control values for reactive equipment and controllers of the grid (voltage set point of generating units, shunts, transformer ratios...).

 In a grid development study, you decide new equipment, new generating units, new substations, new loads, you set values for active and reactive loads,